omowumiii/Assignment__/README.md

 # Assignment__
- Create a Class named Person and Create a Class called BankAccount
+ Create a Class named Person and Create a Class name BankAccount